Medical Office Assistant

 Productivity & Workplace Communication

-This specially designed 2 day series is focussed on increasing your productivity and enhancing your skills in the workplace, dealing with challenging people, and conflict resolution.
+This specially designed 2 day series is focused on increasing your productivity and enhancing your skills in the workplace, dealing with challenging people, and conflict resolution.
 You will learn:

 Student self-directed study: www.typingweb.com.
 After an initial assessment, students practice to master the touch typing technique and improve speed and accuracy on timed writings.
 Proof of typing a minimum of 30 wpm with 90% accuracy is required to pass this course and earn the Certificate.